yiisoft/yii2/docs/guide/template.md

 ### Additional filters

-Additional filters may be added via config's `filters` option:
+Additional filters may be added via the application configuration's `filters` option:

 ```php
 'filters' => [